Our School Development Plan identifies the current priorities of our school and the actions we are taking to ensure those priorities are met.

 To take pride in a culture where all are respected and the highest standards of behaviour are a common feature from all within our community

 Attendance data is at least in line with government targets and national data.
-Focus groups such as SEND and EAL are analysed and action taken to improve poor attendance where necessary.
+Focus groups such as SEND and EAL analysed.

 Personal Development